Firms To Watch: Fintech

 Principaux dossiers

-• Advised a private equity backed blockchain crypto-exchange and currency provider on its global fintech arrangements, including UK GDPR requirements.
+• Advised a private equity backed crypto exchange and currency provider on its global fintech arrangements, including UK GDPR requirements.

 Responsables de la pratique: